marohnicluka/HelmholtzBEM/plots/README.md

   <img width='500' src='100.0_40.0425 (quasi-res).gif'>
 </p>

 Note the increase of amplitude of the transmitted wave at quasi-resonance wave numbers $k$.
-The corresponding amplitude maps for $n_i=100$ are shown below.
+The corresponding amplitude plots for $n_i=100$ are shown below.

 <p align='center'>
   <img width='500' src='100.0_40.1_amp.png'>